RESIP.NET

 The core advantage of rotating proxies is IP volume — a typical rotating proxy service has millions or tens of millions of IPs in its pool, providing a different IP address for every request.
 This is essential for large-scale data collection.

 Target websites typically rate-limit individual IPs.
-Rotating proxies assign a new IP per request, effectively bypassing anti-scraping controls.
+Rotating proxies assign a new IP per request, effectively meeting large-scale data collection requirements.

-• Ideal for scraping Google search results, e-commerce pricing data, news content
+• Ideal for collecting public search results, e-commerce pricing data, news content

-• Larger IP pools mean lower blocking probability
+• Larger IP pools mean higher collection efficiency

 • Bandwidth billing suits high-frequency, high-volume scenarios